 You can cancel your policy at any time.
 If you cancel within the first 30 days Legal & General will give back any premiums that you have already paid.
 If you cancel after this or your policy reaches the end of its term without a claim being made, nothing will ever be paid out.

-Once you've made a decision to go ahead, been accepted and receive your policy documents, you'll have 30 days to examine them in detail, during which time you may cancel and receive a full refund.
+Once you've made a decision to go ahead, have been accepted and have received your policy documents, you'll have 30 days to examine them in detail, during which time you may cancel and receive a full refund.

 Your protection policy is not affected if you move house.
 However, if you've increased the amount of your mortgage or your situation has changed it may be worth considering whether your policy still suits your needs.
 Changes to your policy, for example, increasing the amount of cover could be as easy as making a phone call, and in some cases will not need any further underwriting.

 Terminal Illness Cover pays out the lump sum or monthly benefit (depending on the plan chosen) if the life assured becomes terminally ill and is eligible to claim.
-We'll pay a claim if you are diagnosed as being terminally ill, and in the opinion of your hospital consultant and our Medical Officer, the illness is expected to lead to death within 12 months.
+Legal & General will pay a claim if you are diagnosed as being terminally ill, and in the opinion of your hospital consultant and their Medical Officer, the illness is expected to lead to death within 12 months .

 Nationwide acts as an intermediary which means our Financial Planning Managers act as your agent and we accept responsibility for the advice provided and the arrangement of your insurance.
 They can only provide advice in respect of the protection plans available through Nationwide.

 Our website survey opens in a newwindow for you to complete once you'vefinished what you wanted to do.